Best Hotel Website Design: 15 Examples Plus Tips for Creating Your Own

 You’ll also notice an icon depicting waves repeated throughout the website.
 This design, taken from Sea Breeze’s logo, doubles as a decorative detail and a strategic element that separates between sections.

 This farmstay, located in the Australian countryside, is surrounded by nature.
 By incorporating illustrations of wildlife throughout the website, visitors can get a feel for its surroundings.
 Enhancing this vibe is the green and brown color scheme and the logo font, that has a somewhat hand-crafted feel to it.

 Each page of this site includes a short booking form, making it simple for guests to check availability.
 If they’d rather make a call, the mobile version has a clickable phone number, ensuring that the hotel is easily contactable.

 When your hotel looks anything like this Panama resort, why not flaunt it on your website’s homepage?
 Playa Venao lures in visitors with tempting photos of palm trees, snacks by the pool and ambient nighttime lighting.
-When creating a hotel website, make sure to read up on photography tips for beginners, or alternatively hire a professional to do the job for you.
+If you want to create a hotel website, make sure to read up on photography tips for beginners, or alternatively, hire a professional to do the job for you.

 The ‘Rooms’ page on this site not only looks professional, but also offers a smooth user experience.
 The different rooms are clearly described, with the help of photos, easy-to-read bullet points and handy vector art icons.